Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 Rough Night follows a group of women who travel to Miami for an epic fun-filled bachelorette party weekend.
-Except, it doesn’t exactly go as planned...

 Back to the Future

-Great Scott!
 I had to put at least 1 throwback in here, so I went with one of my favorites from childhood: the Back to the Future trilogy.

 Books are great for in-flight entertainment or even a quiet night at home.

 - Lonely Planet’s Ultimate Travel List 2: I love Lonely Planet’s humorous, cheeky tone.
 Their Ultimate Travel List 2 book would be great for your coffee table.
 Imagine the discussions it could start when you tell tales of your time in Petra, Tulum, Cambodia, and more.

 - What I Was Doing While You Were Breeding by Kristin Newman: Some people in their 20s and 30s are busy getting married, having babies, and buying houses with white picket fences.
 Others travel the world, live on the edge, and make people laugh for a living.
 If your loved one fits in the later group this book would be a great gift.